I build custom hardware and software, exploring interaction that is tangible, using homemade circuit boards, code, sound, and video.

 Unity, Tango device

-Precision App With this app we’ve developed, we can dynamically layer a world using the smallest units increments, getting as precise as shooting laser beams from a tip of a drill. –With Patrick Stefaniak.
+With this precision app we’ve developed, we can dynamically layer a world using the smallest units increments, getting as precise as shooting laser beams from the tip of a drill. –With Patrick Stefaniak.

 Unity, Tango device